Kettlebells vs. Dumbbells – Which is Better for Building Muscle?

-In this article, I’m going to explain the different benefits of using each.
+In this article, I will explain the different benefits of using each.
 After reading this, I hope you have enough knowledge of both lifting options to tailor your workouts to perfection.

 With a mix of both kettlebell and dumbbell exercises, you will have the potential to increase your strength, break through plateaus, and see an increase in aerobic ability.

-What is the Difference Between Kettlebells vs. Dumbbells?
+What is the Difference Between Kettlebells and Dumbbells?

-Kettlebells and dumbbells are very similar on a fundamental level, but they have some crucial differences.
+Kettlebells and dumbbells are very similar on a fundamental level but have some crucial differences.

 A kettlebell is like a cannonball with a handle, whereas dumbbells are handles with weights on either side.
 This means that although they are both essentially weights with handles, the way you interact with each of them is quite different.

 Dumbbells work by giving you a balanced exercise set.
-Placing weights on either side, allow you to perform your exercises with stability.
-This means you have more options for one-handed exercises and a better level of control as opposed to kettlebells.
+Placing weights on either side allows you to perform your exercises with stability.
+This means you have more options for one-handed exercises and better control than kettlebells.

 Kettlebells, however, use an off-centered weight system.
-This means the weight is heavier opposite the handle.
+This means the weight is heavier than the handle.
 During movement, a kettlebell will want to carry on in the direction you first move it.
-This means stopping it from doing so, requires more effort than stopping a dumbbell.
+This means stopping it from doing so requires more effort than stopping a dumbbell.